 For the purposes of impairment testing, goodwill is allocated to each of the cash-generating units (or groups of cash-generating units) that is expected to benefit from the synergies of a business combination.
 Goodwill is allocated to a cash-generating unit (or group of cash-generating units) representing the lowest level within the Company at which the goodwill is monitored for internal management purposes and is never larger than an operating segment before aggregation.
 Cash-generating units to which goodwill has been allocated are tested for impairment annually, or more frequently when there is an indication that the cash-generating unit may be impaired.
 Goodwill on acquisitions of joint ventures and associates is assessed for impairment as part of the investment whenever there is an indication that the investment may be impaired.
-An impairment loss is recognized for the amount by which the cash-generating unit's fair value less costs of disposal or its value in use.
+An impairment loss is recognized for the amount by which the cashgenerating unit's carrying amount exceeds its recoverable amount.
+The recoverable amount is the higher of a cash-generating unit's fair value less costs of disposal or its value in use.
 See Note 13 for explanations of how the Company determines fair value less costs of disposal and value in use.
 An impairment loss is allocated first to reduce the carrying amount of the goodwill and then to the other assets of the cash-generating unit pro rata on the basis of the carrying amount of each asset.
 An impairment loss recognized for goodwill is not reversed in subsequent periods.